 At the same time he has been studying how the brain actively computes, Bastos has also been studying how anesthesia shuts that down by disrupting typical brain wave activity.
 His new lab, he said, could be summarized by three C’s: Cognition, Computation and Consciousness.

 By helping postdocs clarify and enhance their future, K99s (and their successor R00s) foment new research ideas and programs, and train a new generation of scientific leaders to bring them forward.

 Ming-fai Fong, a postdoc in the lab of Picower Professor Mark Bear, has developed a research program focused on studying how to harness the brain’s ability to remodel and reconfigure circuits based on experience, a property called “plasticity,” to help people improve their sensory abilities.
-A catalyzing example in the work has been developing a therapeutic strategy for amblyopia, a developmental visual disorder in which children who have poor visual acuity in one eye because neural connections supporting vision there become repurposed to serve the stronger eye.
+A catalyzing example in the work has been developing a therapeutic strategy for amblyopia, a developmental visual disorder in which children who have visual impairment in one eye can lose acuity there permanently because neural connections supporting vision there become repurposed to serve the stronger eye.
 In her work, Fong has shown that if original visual impairment is corrected and the visual system is temporarily shut down, the brain essentially reboots and restores neural connections to support the formerly weaker eye, thereby improving vision.

 To advance this research, Fong has learned and applied new strategies for measuring and manipulating electrical activity of neurons in brain tissue, for instance to study how it changes with plasticity.

 “I have long been interested in sensory-motor rehabilitation and enhancement,” she said.
 “This K99-R00 project has been a great way to leverage the Bear lab’s expertise on experience-dependent visual cortical plasticity to explore interventional strategies for restoring or enhancing visual ability.”